microsoft/TypeScript/doc/spec.md

 }
 ```

-When evaluated as an expression, the type reference ‘A’ in the `extends` clause doesn’t reference the class constructor function of ‘A’ (instead it references the local variable ‘A’).
+When evaluated as an expression, the type reference 'A' in the `extends` clause doesn't reference the class constructor function of 'A' (instead it references the local variable 'A').

 The only situation in which the last two constraints above are violated is when a class overrides one or more base class members with incompatible new members.

-Note that because TypeScript has a structural type system, a class doesn’t need to explicitly state that it implements an interface—it suffices for the class to simply contain the appropriate set of instance members.
+Note that because TypeScript has a structural type system, a class doesn't need to explicitly state that it implements an interface—it suffices for the class to simply contain the appropriate set of instance members.
 The `implements` clause of a class provides a mechanism to assert and validate that the class contains the appropriate sets of instance members, but otherwise it has no effect on the class type.

 ### <a name="8.1.2"/>8.1.2 Class Body